Configuring a job's build artifacts

-To set up an artifact definition for a job:
+To set up a new artifact definition for a job:

 - Navigate to the desired job, as described on Configuring jobs.

-- Click the Artifacts tab, and then Create Definition.
+- Select the Artifacts tab, and then Create artifact.

-- Complete the fields on the screen (see screenshot below) and click Create.
-For example, if you want to keep the latest version of a JAR you have built, you could specify Copy Pattern to be '**/*.jar' and the Location to be 'target'.
+- Complete the fields on the screen (see screenshot below) and select Create.
+For example, if you want to keep the latest version of a JAR you have built, you could specify Copy Pattern to be '**/*.jar' and the Location to be target.

 - The location is relative to the build directory.
 Do not use the absolute path to refer to the location.

 - The copy pattern is relative to the location specified.